Learning Portuguese in the USA is probably easier than you think, and probably no more so than in Miami.

 In 2004 the United Nations Development Programme ranked Miami first in terms of percentage of residents born outside of the country it is located in (59%).

-Unfortunately, the Portuguese language is not very popular with schools, and high schools in the Miami region.
+Just as is the case with looking for Portuguese classes in Chicago, the Portuguese language is not very popular with schools, and high schools in the Miami region.

 Miami has never had an international section focusing on the Portuguese language.